 If you're a mom raising a child (or children) with special needs, you know the ache, the loneliness, the worry and fear that can become consuming if you let it.
 I'm a reader.
 Love reading.
 And so I'm in my happy place when I stumble across a book that can encourage or enlighten me on this special needs parenting journey.

-Sandra Peoples’ newest book Unexpected Blessings: The Joys and Possibilities in a Special Needs Family is filled with Bible-based encouragement and practical and helpful tips for navigating the special needs parenting journey.
-I especially recommend it for anyone new to the special needs journey or seeking God’s plan and purpose in their special needs parenting journey.
+This book is filled with Bible-based encouragement and practical and helpful tips for navigating the special needs parenting journey.
+I especially recommend it for anyone new to the special needs journey or seeking God's plan and purpose in their special needs parenting journey.

 This book is about learning to embrace the things in this special needs parenting journey that God longs for us to enjoy (such as our faith, our husband, our children, ourselves, etc), while releasing the things that are not healthy for us (such as unhealthy emotions, expectations, control, worry, isolation, etc).
 Each chapter is filled with scriptural truths and ends with reflection questions to help guide you toward spiritual victory and renewed purpose in your own special needs parenting journey.

 There were so many good books to choose from, but these are my top recommendations in no particular order.

 Your turn!
 What books did I miss that have inspired you as a special needs parent?
 Or what are you planning to read now?
 Share with us in the comments below! 🙂